leaf-ai/studio-go-runner/README.md

 ## Compilation

 This code based makes use of Go 1.10+.
 The compiler can be found on the golang.org web site for downloading.
-On ubuntu the following command can be used:
+On Ubuntu the following command can be used:

 ```
 sudo apt-get install golang-1.10
 ```